ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 {{< figure src="vroom3.jpeg" alt="List of 'users' of a package, that is a list of links to reverse dependencies." >}}

-Happy space flying! :rocket: Report any bug or feature request to [our central station](https://github.com/r-universe-org/help).
+Happy space travels! :rocket: Report any bug or feature request to [our central station](https://github.com/r-universe-org/help).

 ### Next coworking sessions